-While studying, Emma-Kate volunteered at renowned art institutions, such as Kaldor Public Arts Projects, Carriageworks, Sydney Biennale, Firstdraft, and Kudos Gallery.
-She also completed an internship in the visitor services department at Carriageworks in 2017.
+Her writing has been informed by work and volunteer experiences at art institutions, such as Cement Fondu, Museum of Applied Arts and Sciences, Sherman Contemporary Art Foundation (& SCCI), Kaldor Public Arts Projects, Carriageworks, Sydney Biennale, Firstdraft, and Kudos Gallery — including an internship in the visitor services and administration at Carriageworks in 2017.